 Skills tested How to practise these skills Task fulfilment (Does the student do what is necessary in order to complete the tasks successfully?)
+Ask students to identify the purpose of a piece of writing in terms of what it is trying to do (eg complaining, suggesting, explaining).
 Ask students to identify the main content points to cover in a writing task.
-Make sure students finish tasks within the suggested word counts and cover all relevant points.
+Ask students to identify the target reader, ie who is the piece of writing for.
+Check students are aware of genre, eg letters, essays and emails.
+Make sure students finish tasks within the suggested word counts.
 Organisation and structure (Does the student's work show good planning and is it well-organised?)
 Give students practice in organising writing into clear paragraphs with a logical sequence.
 Give students practice in organising ideas within paragraphs.
-Encourage students to use connecting words or phrases to link ideas within sentences and between paragraphs, eg and, then.
+Encourage students to use connecting words or phrases to link ideas within sentences and between paragraphs, eg first, after that, finally.
+Check students understand the appropriate format for different genres, eg starting an informal email with a suitable opening, 'Hi Jack,' and finishing it with a suitable closing phrase, 'See you soon, Helen'.
 Language control (Is the student's level of grammar and vocabulary good enough to communicate successfully?)
-Encourage students to use a range of simple grammatical items and structures in their writing, eg present simple, present continuous, adverbs of frequency, pronouns including possessives.
-Make sure students understand and can use a range of everyday vocabulary related to different topics, eg personal details, rooms in the home, places in the local area, everyday activities.
+Encourage students to use a range of grammatical structures in their writing, eg past simple, present perfect, future time (will and going to).
+Make sure students check for repeated errors in, for example, verb agreement, eg She have has two brothers.
+Make sure students understand and can use a range of everyday vocabulary related to different topics, eg holidays, work and jobs, education.
 Check students are aware of common spelling mistakes, for example through proofreading exercises.
 Make sure students use basic punctuation correctly, eg using capital letters and full stops to show the beginning and end of sentences.